-There is a solution to this problem however.
+There is a solution to this problem however:

 Fuel treatment with fuel stability additives.

-Having researched this issue, I have come to the conclusion that there is one fuel treatment that is apparently much better than the rest, and while it costs more than the others, it will treat fuel for years without issue.
+Having researched this issue, I have come to the conclusion that PRI-G fuel additive is apparently better than the rest.
+And while it costs a bit more than the others, it will treat fuel for years without issue.

-I have used STA-BIL fuel treatment myself for some time (with no problems), although I have always rotated my fuel by the time 1-year rolls around.
+I have used STA-BIL fuel treatment myself for some time (with no problems), although I have always rotated or used my fuel storage well before one year.

-If you have a portable generator, take care of it, so it will run well when you need it most.
+If you have a portable generator, take care of it!

-Start it up at least once every several months.
+– Start it up at least once every several months